adamjbrowner/CV/README.md

 + Javascript, HTML and CSS were used in the front-end.
 + PostgreSQL was used to create and manage databases.

+**Thermostat** -
++ An exercise in front-end Javascript, this is simple app where user's can interact with a thermostat in their browser.

 # Education
 **Makers Academy** (June 2016 - Sep 2016)